Imperial Preference

-The Imperial Preference was a system of mutual tariff reduction introduced across the British Empire and later the British Commonwealth following the Ottawa Conference of 1932.
-Reintroduced as Commonwealth Preference, the concept was later revived to encourage trade among members of the Commonwealth of Nations.
+Imperial Preference was a system of mutual tariff reduction enacted throughout the British Empire following the Ottawa Conference of 1932.
+As Commonwealth Preference, the proposal was later revived in regard to the members of the Commonwealth of Nations.

-The policy drew inspiration from the earlier vision of Joseph Chamberlain, who served as colonial secretary from 1895 to 1903.
-Chamberlain strongly believed that Britain could maintain its position as a Great Power and compete effectively with emerging industrial giants such as the United States and Germany by deepening economic ties within the Empire.
-He championed the view that fostering preferential trade among Britain and its dominions, colonies and territories would strengthen the Empire as a whole, economically and politically.
+Joseph Chamberlain, the powerful colonial secretary from 1895 until 1903, argued vigorously that Britain could compete with its growing industrial rivals (chiefly the United States and Germany) and thus maintain Great Power status.
+The best way to do so would be to enhance internal trade inside the worldwide British Empire, with emphasis on the more developed countries — Australia, Canada, New Zealand and South Africa — that had attracted large numbers of British settlers.

 Pre-20th century

 In 1660, the practice of "Old Subsidy" gave certain imported colonial products a virtual monopoly in England, effectively starting a form of colonial preference for sugar.
 By 1840, this had been extended such that more than eighty commercial goods were protected, as the Corn Laws protected some colonial agricultural goods.
 Colonial conferences held throughout the late 19th century arranged closer economic unions between Dominions and the mother country, with the Dominions giving preferences in exchange for defence commitments or common commercial, patent, immigration and shipping policies.